 - a.
 Regulations 280 A thru K; for example, if a location is infested with mold which poses a serious health concern. - b.
 Violations of physical plant that result in serious injury.
 For example, regulation 280A if furniture is broken resulting in serious injury to the individual.
 Another example is regulation 280C, if an air conditioning unit upstairs was not properly attached and posed a risk of falling on an individual.
-This would be considered as not well maintained. - 5.
-Violations regarding employees or those working directly with the individuals not having appropriate background checks.
+This would be considered as not well maintained. - c.
+Consultation with manager should occur.

+5. Violations regarding employees or those working directly with the individuals not having appropriate background checks.

 - a.
-If several employees are found with no background checks vs just one employee. - 6.
-Violations regarding employees or those working directly with the individuals not being appropriately trained to meet the individual's needs. - a.
-Several staff not found with appropriate training such as CPR/First Aid, behavioral training, DSP competency training. - 7.
-Violations regarding inappropriate staffing or staffing ratios. - a.
+If several employees are found with no background checks vs just one employee. - b.
+Consultation with manager should occur.

+- 6. Violations regarding employees or those working directly with the individuals not being appropriately trained to meet the individual's needs. - a.
+Several staff not found with appropriate training such as CPR/First Aid, behavioral training, DSP competency training. - b.
+Consultation with manager should occur.

+7. Violations regarding inappropriate staffing or staffing ratios.

+- a.
 Based on regulation 590, staffing ratios are based on the clinical and medical needs of the individuals and should be outlined in their service descriptions.
 For example, if a group home has 6 individuals, 4 whom utilize wheelchairs, and 2 whom have high behavioral needs, then a ratio of 1 staff for 6 individuals would not be appropriate based on the needs of the individuals in the home. - 8.
-Violations regarding medication administration resulting in a serious incident and/or involving several individuals not receiving their prescribed medications, for more than one day. - 9.
+Violations regarding medication administration resulting in a serious incident and/or involving several individuals not receiving their prescribed medications, for multiple days. - 9.
 Violations related to not responding appropriately to crisis or emergency situations involving the individuals, resulting in serious incidents/deaths. - 10.
 Violations related to the inappropriate use of behavior interventions resulting in serious incident. - a.
-This may be a potential Human Resource violation regarding current behavioral training for employees. - 11.
-Violations regarding emergency preparedness that are of a systemic nature. - a.
-For example, reg 530G, if several group home locations fail to have emergency food & water supplies.
+This may be a potential Human Rights violation regarding current behavioral training for employees and potential abuse/neglect.

-12. Violations regarding provider's repeated failure to assess/implement risk management.
+11. Violations regarding provider's repeated failure to assess/implement risk management.

-a.
+- a.
 Reg 520, provider has past citations regarding not completing required risk assessments, investigations, and root cause analysis and/or failure to implement the risk management plan.
 For example, if a provider has had recent increase in falls occurring in the group home, they indicated in their root cause analysis that there was identified environmental risks regarding rugs not being secured in the home and adaptive equipment not working properly (walker broken).
 Another incident occurs in the home with an individual falling, and when onsite visit is conducted, specialist/investigator finds that a rug is not secured in the home and that the individual walker was again not working properly contributing to the fall.
-Upon review, the RM plan had not been updated to reflect risks the provider should be monitoring or steps to reduce risks.
+Upon review, the RM plan had not been updated to reflect risks the provider should be monitoring or steps to reduce risks. - b.
+Consultation with manager should occur.